EV/EBITDA Sector Discount on UK Stocks: Consistent, Not Spectacular

 Conclusion

-A sector-relative EV/EBITDA screen on UK stocks produced 10.35% annualized over 25 years against 7.64% for SPY, with lower max drawdown and consistent investment across all 25 years.
-The dot-com protection (2000-2002) is the most striking performance characteristic, driven by UK market structure rather than the signal itself.
+A sector-relative EV/EBITDA screen on UK stocks produced 9.77% annualized over 25 years against 0.86% for the FTSE 100 price index, with a max drawdown of -31.12% and consistent investment across all 25 years.
+The headline excess of +8.91% is vs a price-only benchmark.
+Against the total-return FTSE 100 (dividends included), the true advantage is closer to +5-6% annually.

 What's your experience with UK value strategies?
 Does the sector-relative framing work better or worse than absolute multiple filters on the LSE?

 Data: Ceta Research (FMP financial data warehouse).
 Backtest covers 2000-2025 using point-in-time financial data with 45-day filing lag.
 Returns in GBP.
 Benchmark (SPY) in USD.
-Results are hypothetical and don't reflect actual investment results.
-Past performance doesn't guarantee future results.
+Results are hypothetical and do not reflect actual investment results.
+Past performance does not guarantee future results.